World Cancer Day – reminder of personal experience

 World Cancer Day has prompted me to think about my experience of cancer.
-Not something I would normally bring up in business conversations but all our experiences contribute to our voice and how we understand others.
+This is not something I would normally bring up in business conversations.
+Partly because I don’t want it to be a defining quality about me, nor to live in problems.
+But all our experiences contribute to our voice and how we understand others and I am not rejecting the experience at all.

 Awareness days and months are dedicated to a specific problem and often driven by charities.
 Awareness days can be a very useful prompt for your blog, social media and newsletters.